 Quite a bit actually, I’m sorry to say.
 Sure you can leave well alone, but there’s a downside to doing that.

 The thing is, websites are not a set-and-forget deal.
 Like keeping a car running well a website needs regular servicing/maintenance.
-They also need regular monitoring to pick up and deal with issues sooner rather than later.
-If you have invested time and/or money on your website and it’s a site that reflects your business, it’s important it is up and running well.
+They also need regular monitoring to pick up and deal with issues that might crop up sooner rather than later.
+If you have invested time and/or money on your website and it’s a site that reflects your business, it’s important it’s up and running well.
 After all, this is your business’s reputation that’s on the line.
 A dodgy, poorly performing hacked website doesn’t look great.

-Some of the things you’ll need to regularly keep on top of:
+Some of the things you really need to regularly keep on top of:

 - Adding regular content to keep the site dynamic, helpful and fresh to visitors